Isetta-Team/Isetta-Website-Raw/docs/blogs/week-6.md

 # I Think It's Playable

+## Byte-Sized Updates
+[Debug Drawing](#debug-drawing): Implemented our entire visual debug drawing system, which has already revealed a mistake!
+[Level (Scene Graph)](#level-scene-graph): Designed the scene graph architecture as Level-Entity-Component, and created a reflection system for loading user-defined levels.
+[Transform](#transform): Began development on our transform hierarchy, and implemented some gameplay features with it like a flyby camera.
+[DLL](#dll): The engine was built into a DLL (well, sort of), and we were able to run the engine in another project.

 ## Debug Drawing

 Debug drawing is the visual equivalent to a print statement, and it is a good immediate check on whether a system you've programmed "looks" right.
 It is much easier to debug something through drawing than it is through text output; in fact, it even helped us discover a problem with our assets!
 (We'll cover this in a bit)

 What we want is some primitive types: lines, rays, planes, cubes, and spheres.
 We initially looked into Horde3D's capabilities for drawing these primitives, but we thought it made no sense to import models for these simple drawings—how would we even render a line _model_?!
 As in the past weeks, Horde3D's lightweightedness gave us no immediate way of doing this.
-The Horde forums offered solutions for generating procedural geometry and using OpenGL[^101] with Qt[^97]:, but they each had their own flaws, either using legacy functionality or bringing in libraries that mostly replicate our existing libraries.
+The Horde forums offered solutions for generating procedural geometry and using OpenGL[^101] with Qt[^97], but they each had their own flaws, either using legacy functionality or bringing in libraries that mostly replicate our existing libraries.
 What we really wanted was to be able to write raw OpenGL code.

 [^101]: **OpenGL** is an open source graphics library for rendering 2D and 3D vector graphics.